+Autumn decorations don't get any easier.
 Create a stunning contemporary centerpiece by arranging four gourds and six large chrysanthemum blossoms symmetrically in a flat bowl or tray.

 Dress up a simple pumpkin with a carved design, such as birds or leaves.
 Simply trace your design on the pumpkin and gouge out the pumpkin skin within the outline.
 Nestle the pumpkin inside a lush wreath of fall blooms.

+Take your pumpkin decorating ideas to the next level.
 Spray-paint a mix of small gourds shimmery gold, and stack them on a glass cake plate to create an elegant display.

-Take a gourd to the next level with a skin-deep cut in the shape of a leaf.
+This stunning gourd decoration is all about contrast.
 Simply trace a sugar maple leaf (or other found-on-the-ground variety) with a permanent pen.
 Cut lightly around the outline with a knife, being sure not to cut all the way through the gourd.
 A simple scraping tool (such as an inexpensive clayworkers' ribbon tool) will help you trim out the shape.

 Editor's Tip: When buying a gourd, pick one in a shape and color that you like.
 More often than not, the color of the flesh will be different enough from the color of the skin to create a nice contrast.